Inquiry into the Supervision of the Bank of Credit and Commerce International

 The Bingham Inquiry examined the supervision of the Bank of Credit and Commerce International (BCCI) following its collapse in July 1991, when regulators in 69 countries simultaneously closed what was then the largest bank failure in history.
 Lord Justice Bingham's report, published in October 1992, found that the Bank of England had been too cautious and deferential in its supervision, and that international regulatory cooperation had been inadequate for overseeing a bank operating across multiple jurisdictions.

 While the inquiry made no formal recommendations, its findings informed significant reforms to UK banking supervision.
-The Bank of England Act 1998 transferred banking supervision from the Bank of England to the newly created Financial Services Authority, with the BCCI failure cited as evidence of the need for regulatory reform.
-The Financial Services and Markets Act 2000 established the FSA as a unified financial regulator.
-The inquiry's findings also contributed to international regulatory developments, including the Basel Committee's Core Principles for Effective Banking Supervision published in 1997.
+The Bank of England Act 1998 transferred banking supervision from the Bank of England to the newly created Financial Services Authority, addressing concerns about the Bank's dual role as both monetary authority and banking supervisor.
+The Financial Services and Markets Act 2000 established the FSA as a unified financial regulator, with the BCCI failure cited as one of several regulatory failures that demonstrated the need for consolidated supervision.

 Lasting Reforms